 We believe that we are only as good as our last project.
 Our business succeeds or fails based on the satisfaction of our clients.
-So, we never sit back and think we have it all worked out.
-In an industry that has changed greatly over the last two decades, we are constantly working to find new and improved ways to overcome challenges.
+We never sit back and think we have it all worked out.
+In an industry that has changed greatly over the last few decades, we are constantly working to find new and improved ways to overcome challenges.

 Successful Project Practices

 With that in mind, we developed Metrum’s Successful Project Practices.
-This is an approach that combines flexibility and hands-on involvement; focuses on value-added outcomes, direct communication, effective decision-making and problem solving; careful team creation and in-depth knowledge and understanding of our clients’ requirements.
-The end result is a process that helps us to understand and meet your needs from start to finish.
+This is an approach that combines flexibility and hands-on involvement; focuses on value-added outcomes, direct communication, effective decision-making and problem-solving; careful team creation, and in-depth knowledge and understanding of our clients’ requirements.
+The end result is a process that helps us to understand and meet our clients’ needs from start to finish.

-Upfront planning provides a vital understanding of the clients’ project requirements and provides the foundation for a comprehensive client brief and a cohesive view of the development outcome.
+Upfront planning provides a vital understanding of the clients’ project requirements, the foundation required for a comprehensive client brief and a cohesive view of the development outcome.

-Unlike many of our industry peers, we have a dedicated in-house planning department that focuses on programming, scheduling and on-site updating, working from the Baseline Technical Document as a basis.
-The comprehensive Baseline Technical Document – which details project requirements and costs – is approved and signed off by the client prior to construction commencement.
+Unlike many of our industry peers, Metrum has a dedicated in-house planning department that focuses on programming, scheduling and on-site updating, working from the Baseline Technical Document as a basis.
+This comprehensive Baseline Technical Document – which details project requirements and costs – is approved and signed off by the client prior to construction commencement.

 Programme of works

-Successful delivery on highly technical projects requires adequate and successful commissioning.
-This is fundamental in meeting the project handover date.
-Metrum ensures that the contractor supplies suitable mechanical, electrical, plumbing and electronic services consultants to manage, co-ordinate, install and commission the technical systems.
+Successful delivery of highly technical projects requires adequate and successful commissioning.
+This is fundamental in order to achieve the project handover date.
+Metrum ensures that the contractor supplies suitable mechanical, electrical, plumbing and electronic services consultants to manage, coordinate, install and commission the technical systems.